TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Abstract

 \section{Abstract}

-Detecting hallucinations in Retrieval-Augmented Generation (RAG) remains a challenge.
-Prior approaches attribute hallucinations to a binary conflict between internal knowledge (stored in FFNs) and retrieved context.
-However, this perspective is incomplete, failing to account for the impact of other components in the generative process, such as the user query, previously generated tokens, the current token itself, and the final LayerNorm adjustment.
-To address this, we introduce SPAD.
-First, we mathematically attribute each token's probability into seven distinct sources: Query, RAG, Past, Current Token, FFN, Final LayerNorm, and Initial Embedding.
-This attribution quantifies how each source contributes to the generation of the current token.
-Then, we aggregate these scores by POS tags to quantify how different components drive specific linguistic categories.
-By identifying anomalies, such as Nouns relying on Final LayerNorm, SPAD effectively detects hallucinations.
-Extensive experiments demonstrate that SPAD achieves state-of-the-art performance.
+Detecting hallucinations in Retrieval-Augmented Generation (RAG) remains a critical reliability challenge, as ungrounded responses can have severe consequences in high-stakes applications such as clinical decision support, legal research assistants, and autonomous agents that act on retrieved evidence.
+Prior approaches attribute hallucinations to a binary conflict between internal knowledge stored in FFNs and the retrieved context.
+However, this perspective is incomplete, failing to account for the impact of other components of the LLM, such as the user query, previously generated tokens, the self token, and the Final LayerNorm adjustment.
+To comprehensively capture the impact of these components on hallucination detection, we propose TPA which mathematically attributes each token's probability to seven distinct sources: Query, RAG Context, Past Token, Self Token, FFN, Final LayerNorm, and Initial Embedding.
+This attribution quantifies how each source contributes to the generation of the next token.
+Specifically, we aggregate these attribution scores by Part-of-Speech (POS) tags to quantify the contribution of each model component to the generation of specific linguistic categories within a response.
+By leveraging these patterns, such as detecting anomalies where Nouns rely heavily on LayerNorm, TPA effectively identifies hallucinated responses.
+Extensive experiments on five LLMs (Llama2-7B/13B, Llama3-8B, Mistral-7B, and Qwen3-8B) demonstrate that TPA achieves state-of-the-art performance across diverse architectures.